300 Million User Data from Chinese Delivery Giant Sold For 2 Bitcoins On Dark Web

 SF Express is praised as one of the best delivery service provider in the Chinese market, and it has reached its arm out of China in many other countries, so it is difficult to find out how the data is leaked, or maybe hacked.

-As of press time, SF Express has yet to respond to the news, while one user on the darknet market has already paid for the inspection, that means, 100,000 pieces of user data has flew into the market.
+As of press time, SF Express has yet to respond to the news, while one user on the darknet market has already paid for a sample, that means, 100,000 pieces of user data has flew into the market.